Introduction to the Outgrow Builder

 Designing the Welcome Screen & setting up the Content Title

-A.1.
-For the Welcome page, under the Design tab, you can specify the Font Type, Font Size, and Text Alignment for the welcome page text.
-You can also upload a background image and set the tint as well in this section.
-NOTE: For the background image, the recommended minimum image size is 1250 pixel * 800 pixel, and the maximum supported file size that you can upload is 1 MB.
+You can configure the font type, font size, and text alignment for the welcome page text under the Design tab.
+You can also upload a background image and set the tint in this section.
+Keep in mind that the recommended minimum image size for the background image is 1250 pixels * 800 pixels, and the maximum supported file size is 1 MB.

 Setting up Questions in Outgrow